axiom-data-science/modflow2netcdf/README.md

 head:     mymodelrun.hds  ; Optional.
 Path to the Head output file (relative to config file).
 cbud:     mymodelrun.cbb  ; Optional.
 Path to the CellBudget output file (relative to config file).

+[metadata]            ; Each key/value in the 'metadata' block will be added as a global attribute in the NetCDF4 file
+id:       my_model_id
+creator:  modflow2netcdf

 ```

 ###### Web-mercator Configuration